Regarding coating, the floors, epoxy and polyurethane are excellent options depending on your requirements.

 Let’s start by discussing a bit about what epoxy coatings are.
 Usually used on concrete flooring, epoxy is durable and resistant to damage caused by a lot of activity on the surface.
 An epoxy coating is versatile, allowing you to curate it at various thicknesses.

 The two parts are mixed well together and then applied to any concrete surface where it is left to cure.
-The thing to remember here is that it is possible to change the ratios of the resin and hardener depending on the intended outcome.
+The thing to remember here is that changing the ratios of the resin and hardener is possible depending on the intended outcome.

 The epoxy coating is customisable and delivers a glossy or matte finish.
 But these are just the convenience surrounding epoxy; here are some reasons why they are trendy.

 As mentioned, an epoxy coating is ideal for working with concrete.
 One of the main reasons for this is that it bonds fast to concrete and allows the surface to be more open to topcoats.